Ruthalas/youtube-download-plus/README.md

 # Youtube Download Plus
- This tool will provide a GUI with which to leverage youtube-dl to download youtube content, then provide options for formatting to fit KODI's TV show formatting requirements.
+ This tool will provide a simple GUI with which to leverage [youtube-dl](https://youtube-dl.org/) to download youtube content, then provide options for formatting and organizing, such that the results fit KODI's TV show formatting requirements.

  This project is a re-write of an existing HTA+VBS project in C++.